This article has links to products and services we love, which we may make commission from.

 They are super chill and seem to love the camera!

-The tour itself lasts 3 hours with the option of being dropped off at Iona and making your own way back via CalMac ferry which only takes 10 minutes and costs a couple of pounds.
+You can be dropped off at Iona and make your own way back via the CalMac ferry, which takes only 10 minutes and costs a couple of pounds.

 19. Take the Ferry From Mull to Iona